 Marriage: Lacena “Candy” (Rustin) Carson (July 1975-present)

 Children: Murray, Benjamin Jr and Rhoeyce

 Education: Yale University, B.A. in Psychology, 1973; University of Michigan School of Medicine, M.D., 1977

 Religion: Seventh Day Adventist

-When Carson became the director of pediatric neurosurgery at Johns Hopkins at age 33, he became the youngest to head a major division in the hospital's history.
+When Carson became the director of pediatric neurosurgery at Johns Hopkins at age 33, he was the youngest to head a major division in the hospital’s history.

 Carson admits that he had a violent temper in his youth, and says one of the defining moments of his life occurred when he was 14.
 Carson attempted to stab a schoolmate, but luckily the boy’s belt buckle blocked the knife.
 After praying for three hours, Carson “came to an understanding that to lash out at people is not a sign of strength, it was a sign of weakness.”